 Both the meat and the mushroom grill much better when brought to at least near room temperature.

-If you prefer, serve the onion and pepper slices fresh, or brown the onion and pepper slices in the oil.
-Set the pan over medium-high heat and let it go until the vegetables are soft and browned.
+While the marinade does its thing, set a pan over medium-high heat, Add the veggies, sprinkle with salt.
+Let it cook with infrequent stirring until the vegetables are soft and browned.
 Reserve in a bowl.
 You can always microwave them a few seconds to heat them up while the meat is being sliced.

 When the coals are hot, discard all extra marinade.
 No need to baste during grilling.
 Grill together turning every now and then until the mushrooms are cooked and the meat done the way you like it… medium – medium rare is best for fajitas.
 Depending upon how hot your coals are, this will take 3-4 minutes on each side.